 Land survey services are asked to produce topographic surveys for:

 - to fulfill regulatory requirements for construction codes

 - guidance for setting up grading or drainage ditches

 - when land developed for one purpose is being used for another purpose

 Topographic surveys show elevation and land forms and have a myriad of practical applications.
 Though the number of surveys to conduct before beginning a project may be large, topography is vital and cannot be overlooked.
-If you’re looking to begin a project and conduct topographic or other surveys, contact us today.
+If you’re looking to begin a project and conduct a land survey, contact us today.